 Celebration of Undergraduate & Graduate Research, Scholarship, and Creative Activities

-The Office of Research and Sponsored Programs is excited to announce the twelfth Celebration of Undergraduate & Graduate Research, Scholarship, and Creative Activities.
+The Office of Research and Sponsored Programs is excited to announce the thirteenth Celebration of Undergraduate & Graduate Research, Scholarship, and Creative Activities.
 This event will provide undergraduate and graduate students, postdocs, and residents from a wide array of disciplines the occasion to showcase their academic endeavors.

 This daylong event provides an opportunity to exhibit posters and present discoveries, advances, and scholarly explorations, as well as an excellent opportunity to share experiences with other students, faculty, and community partners.